 Lime Buying Guide - "a successful choice"

 Lime Green hydraulic lime products are available directly from us or from your local Lime Green distributors in a dry pre-packed format utilising Natural Hydraulic Lime (NHL) as the main binder.
-Before deciding on a product, please ensure that you have taken into account both the "features and benefits" versus the "uses and constraints" of the product in question.
+Before deciding on a product, please ensure that you have taken into account both the "features and benefits" versus the "uses and constraints" of the lime based product in question.
 Assistance is given in making an informed choice which can be substantiated with written instructions as well as specification advice to National Building Standards (NBS).
 Technical Data Sheet (TDS) and Safety Data Sheet (COSHH) are always available so please retain these for reference.

 If advice is required on the basics of understanding topics such as lime chemistry, the difference between hydraulic and hydrated lime, etc. then refer to your local Lime Green distributor for a series of educational guides.